MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Set-LapsADAuditing.md

 ### -Identity

-Specifies which Active Directory Organizational Unit to update.
+Specifies the name of the OU to update.

-This parameter accepts several different name formats that influence the criteria used in the resultant Active Directory search.
+This parameter accepts several different name formats that influence the criteria used in the resultant AD search.
 The supported name formats are as follows:

 - distinguishedName (begins with a `CN=`)
 - name (for all other inputs)